osisoft/PI-Adapter/V1/Administration/Stop and start an OSIsoft adapter.md

 # Stop and start an OSIsoft adapter

-You can stop and start OSIsoft adapters.
 By default, all currently configured OSIsoft adapters are started and remain running until the product shuts down.

 ## Stop an OSIsoft adapter